7 Cringe-Worthy Habits That Keep Christians Stuck In Debt & How To Find Freedom!

 For so long, I wasn’t a good steward of His money.

-I did some silly things with money that got me in major debt and I now regret but these silly things were also good learning experiences.
+I did some silly things with money that got me in major debt and I now regret them but these silly things were also good learning experiences.

 I’ve learned that sometimes knowing what you shouldn’t do isn’t a strong enough catalyst to get us to change.